Questions & Answers

 - Stage 1: Students complete online registration and submit concept note by February 23, 2020.
 Semi-Finalists are announced March 9, 2020.

-- Stage 2: Semi-finalists are invited to submit a detailed slide presentation by March 29, 2020.
-Finalists are announced April 19, 2020 (exact date TBA).
+- Stage 2: Semi-finalists are invited to submit a detailed slide presentation by April 5, 2020.
+Finalists are announced April 26, 2020.

 - Stage 3: Finalists pitch their ideas in front of an expert judging panel in June 2020 at Imperial College Business School in London (exact date TBA).